Welcome to MASA:

 - Accredited by the Royal Australasian College of Surgeons

-- Taught by Australia’s leading senior surgeons
+- Taught by leading anatomists and surgeons

 - Build confidence in anatomical knowledge

 - Strengthen your portfolio with targeted approaches in teamwork, communication and technical ability